 - 2 cups low sodium vegetable broth

-- 2 tablespoon tamari or soy sauce if not avoiding gluten
+- 2 tablespoons tamari or soy sauce if not avoiding gluten

 - 1 tablespoon balsamic vinegar